 0305-11 ADDITIONAL ACTION MATRIX GUIDANCE

 The determination of a plant’s Action Matrix column considers inspection findings, PIs, the timing of inputs, and the status of supplemental inspections and reports.
-Action Matrix inputs are plants can change Action Matrix column designation throughout the quarter in accordance with section 07.01.
+Action Matrix inputs are monitored continuously and plants can change Action Matrix column designation throughout the quarter in accordance with section 07.01.
 The first calendar quarter is from January 1st through March 31st.
 The second quarter is from April 1st through June 30th.
 The third quarter is from July 1st through September 30th.
 The fourth quarter is from October 1st through December 31st.

 11.01 Inspection Findings